cncf/ambassadors/2.0/Reimbursements_Meetup.md

 #### Reimbursement Instructions:
 1. Create an account in the recommended expense report software [expensify.com](expensify.com) (if you already have a expense report software you can use that software if you prefer)
-2. Submit expense report and receipts to [reimbursement form](https://form.asana.com/?k=n4WC5WBfigsFjhrTpxutUw&d=9283783873717)
+2. Create a report through expensify.com and attach receipts to the full report.
+Export as a PDF
    	-	For Meetup food/beverage reimbursements, please include a link to that month’s Meetup page in your email.
  	-	Please expense receipts after you have spent the money.
  	-	Please submit one invoice for any related expenses within a calendar month.
 	-	No rounding.